intrinsic-ai/sdk-ros/intrinsic_sdk_cmake/docker_images/README.md

 The images include:

-- intrinsic_sdk_source: contains the source code of this repository
+- intrinsic_sdk_cmake_base: contains the base container image with settings and prerequisites installed
-- intrinsic_sdk_cmake: builds off of intrinsic_sdk_source, contains the built artifacts of intrinsic_sdk_cmake and its build_export dependencies, which makes it appropriate for a user's container that build's their software to depend on
+- intrinsic_sdk_cmake: builds off of intrinsic_sdk_cmake_base, contains the built artifacts of intrinsic_sdk_cmake and its build_export dependencies, which makes it appropriate for a user's container that build's their software to depend on
 - intrinsic_sdk_cmake_run: contains the built artifacts of intrinsic_sdk_cmake and its run-time dependencies, appropriate for a slimmed down run-time only image for the user

 ## How to build the images